Built-in Plugin

 - bug

-- When tag_push, close issue, update labels
+- When a tag is pushed, close the issue and update labels

 $: